lukus2013/Capstone/README.md

 # CRUD:

  - The User has the ability to create, read, update, and delete the games they have created and played.
- - The user can do the same with the notes they have created on the specific games.

 # Drink Tracker

  - The user can track when they started drinking in the app and how many they had by the time of the games end.
- - The user can log what specifically they drank in their notes section.

  # Authentication